How to read this documentation¶

 Requirements- what rights are required to use the API-action. (optional)

 Parameters table- contains list of parameters for selected API call, their description and data type.

 Examples- example of a correct API call with all parameters listed.
 Examples can be useful for troubleshooting.
 You can also copy them and simply substitute the data with your own.
 Each example has a copy button in the upper right corner.
 If the parameters don't contain special characters, they are presented in two variants: POST and GET.
 If the parameters include special characters, only POST examples given.

 Response- an example of successful response from the server with description of every field.

 Errors- specific errors for this API-action.
 General error list applies to all calls.

-To maintain the stability of the system for all users, the platform has a limit of 50 requests per user and per IP address (if your app works with multiple users).
+To maintain the stability of the system for all users, the platform has a limit of 50 requests/second per user and per IP address (if your app works with multiple users).

 Current documentation may also contain errors or white spots.
 All of it is available in the public domain on GitHub, and you can independently contribute in its correction or addition.
 Read here how to do it.